Starmute/KORS_rating/README.md

 iOS

-If the only available web wallet is non-trustless (i.e. you do not own your keys), a penalty of one point will be deducted.
+If the only available web wallet is non-trustless (i.e. you do not own your keys), a penalty of one point shall be applied.

 ## TODO